Ayşe Soysal

 Ayşe Soysal (born June 24, 1948) is a Turkish mathematician.
 She was the president of Boğaziçi University in Istanbul during 2004 to 2008.

 Life and career

 Born in 1948, she received her high school diploma in 1967 from the American College for Girls in Istanbul.
-She received her bachelor's degrees with high honors in Mathematics and Physics from Boğaziçi University formerly (Robert College) in 1971.
+She received her B.Sc. with high honors in Mathematics and Physics from Boğaziçi University (formerly Robert College) in 1971.

-Soysal pursued further education in the United States, where she received her master's (1973) and doctoral (1976) degrees in Mathematics from the University of Michigan, Ann Arbor.
+Soysal pursued further education in the United States, where she received a M.Sc.
+(1973) and Ph.D.
+(1976) in mathematics from the University of Michigan, Ann Arbor.